ariary/volana/README.md

 Only the `volana` launch command line will be catched

 * Detection systems that are based on history command output
-* Detection systems that are based on historic files
+* Detection systems that are based on history files
   * `.bash_history`, ".zsh_history" etc ..
+* Detection systems that are based on bash debug traps

 ### Visible for